anekdotes/pagination/readme.md

 ## Basic Usage

-Instantiate de class and use the pager method with a few parameters.
+Instantiate the class and use the pager method with a few parameters.

 *  $pages: total number of pages